 Why did the US change their recommendation?

-According to WebMD, over the years, people have gained access to fluoride through a wide variety of means, including through toothpastes and mouthwashes.
+According to WebMD, over the years, people have gained access to fluoride through a wide variety of means, including through toothpaste and mouthwashes.
 Combined with the level of fluoride in drinking water, this has caused many people to get too much fluoride, called fluorosis, which can stain teeth.
-The stains look like “scattered white flecks, frosty edges or lacy chalk-like lines on teeth,” and can become larger as fluorsis progresses and gets worse.
+The stains look like “scattered white flecks, frosty edges or lacy chalk-like lines on teeth,” and can become larger as fluorosis progresses and gets worse.

 The new recommendation does not mean that fluoride is bad and should be avoided.
 Public health research still that suggests fluoridated water has contributed greatly to a mass decrease in dental decay.
 According to the CDC, water fluoridation has led to significant declines in tooth decay and is noted as one of the 10 great public health advancements of the 20th century.
 The key to fluoridated water is to ensure that people are getting just the right amount of fluoride through a variety of sources.

 If you have any questions about your dental health or if you would like to schedule a free consultation, please contact our team or make an appointment.
 Our incredible staff will give you the best dental care possible.

 We are dedicated to making your smile the brightest it can be.
 Fill out the form below to schedule a free consultation.